MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-expiration.md

 No, playback doesn't impact the expiration date.

-### How can an Admin change the default expiration date in their tenant?
+### How can an admin change the default expiration date in their tenant?

 Admins can edit the default expiration setting in PowerShell or the Teams admin center.
 That change will affect only newly created TMRs from that point forward.
 It won't impact any recordings created before that date.
 Admins can't change the expiration date on existing TMRs.
 This is done to protect the decision of the user that owns the TMR.